xpepermint/httlib-rs/huffman/README.md

 // Parses HPACK's static Huffman codings. let codings = httlib_huffman::parse(txt);

-/// Builds Huffman transition matrix for decoding Huffman sequence.
+/// Builds Huffman transition table for decoding Huffman sequence.
 The function
 /// accepts the `speed` attribute which indicates the number of bits that the
 /// decoder should read at the time.
 Note that increasing the speed, makes the
 /// decoder faster but also contributes to a higher memory footprint.
 The
 /// suggested value is 4 bits.
-let matrix = httlib_huffman::flatten(codings, speed);
+let table = httlib_huffman::flatten(codings, speed);

 /// Rebuilds Huffman tree and returns the root node. let tree = httlib_huffman::build(codings);